Kong/kong-deployment-toolkit/README.md

 A companion application to the Kong Gateway for extracting logs and config information for ease of collection and speedy case resolution.

 Currently supports docker and k8s deployments.
-VM installs not currently supported
+VM installs not currently supported.

 ## What is collected